quikrish/Project-Calculator/README.md

-Calculator Project
-A simple and responsive calculator built using HTML, CSS, and JavaScript.
-This project performs basic arithmetic operations and includes percentage and error handling functionality.

-Features
-Basic arithmetic operations: Addition, Subtraction, Multiplication, and Division.
-Percentage functionality:
-Single number percentage (e.g., 50% becomes 0.5).
-Percentage in operations (e.g., 50 + 20% calculates 20% of 50 and adds it to 50).
-Clear all functionality (AC button resets the calculator).
-Handles division by zero with an error message.
 ## Calculator Project

 A simple and responsive calculator built using **HTML**, **CSS**, and **JavaScript**.
 This project performs basic arithmetic operations and includes percentage and error handling functionality.